majikdev/man-of-destruction/README.md

 **Man of Destruction** is a two-dimensional puzzle game with emphasis on speed.
 Cause destruction and create a path to more dynamite and the end of the level while avoiding your own explosions and the debris caused by them.
+This game is for the Microsoft Windows operating system.

 **In-game controls:**